 This course is for students who have an interest in continuing a modern foreign language and aims to encourage them to communicate effectively in French.
-It will add an international dimension to student's GCSE choices, which is something many future employers and higher education providers look for and counts towards the English Baccalaureate if you achieve a grade 6 or above.
+It will add an international dimension to a student's GCSE choices, which is something many future employers and higher education providers look for.
+French GCSE counts towards the English Baccalaureate if you achieve a grade 5 or above.